4-1/2 Street Inn

 A Special Thank You!

-Welcome to our 19th season and the 105th birthday of our beautiful home.
+We are now ending our 19th season and the 105th birthday of our beautiful home.
 Ricky and I would like to thank all of our wonderful guests and friends for 19 fun and loving years.
 These halls and rooms are hollow without the joy, laughter, and tears of those who fill them.
 Thank you for the gift of your presence in our lives.
+We especially look forward to celebrating our 20th season beginning April 29th, 2016.

 Over the years we have listened to your feedback and tweaked every room in some way based on your comments.
 In 2015 we focused on our wrap around porch as our largest "capital improvement".
 We had new cushions made for the furniture, painted from ceiling to floor, and re-built the flagstone walkway.
 We hope you find it inviting, and enjoy many hours of conversation, wine, board games, and bird watching while overlooking Ricky's Materpiece (our serene, peaceful, and colorful gardens).